The Piggott School: Facilities

-The Piggott School has a soldering works area, clay area, modelling areas such as DIY, a Arts Studio and a large sports field which runs alongside the railway tracks towards Wargrave railway station.
+The Piggott School has a soldering works area, clay area, modelling areas such as DIY, an Arts Studio, and a large sports field which runs alongside the railway tracks towards Wargrave railway station.
 In 2011 a new sixth form block was opened.
 A new block, similar to that of the sixth form building, was constructed in mid 2013.
 This contains a mixture of Maths and science facilities and a gym.

 Curriculum

 In Years 7 and 8 (Key Stage 3) students study the core subjects of English, Mathematics and Science (Year 9 start GCSE Science) plus the following foundation subjects: French, Design and Technology, Information and Communication Technology (ICT), History, Geography, Religious Education, Art, Music, Drama and Physical Education.
 Lessons are offered in Personal, Social and Health Education and Citizenship.
 In addition to French, pupils either study German, Spanish or Mandarin Chinese as a second language.
 The following Design and Technology options are offered at GCSE: Food and Nutrition; Graphic Products; Resistant Materials; Systems and Control; Textiles.

 AS Art, Craft and Design is also available as a fast track course for students in year 10 and 11.

 In Years 9, 10 and 11 students are able to specialise in Catering, Graphic Products, Textiles, Resistant Materials, Electronic Products or Food.

 Sixth formers can study the following courses in AS & A2 are food technology, AQA theatre studies, music, AQA geography, OCR history, AQA maths and languages (French, Spanish or German).
 Students can also study at AS and A level which are ICT, product design (graphic products or textile technology), economics, science (students are able to take one or more of the three separate sciences, these are biology, physics, chemistry), business studies, art and photography.

 In addition, a number of vocational courses are available including the new Key Skills Qualifications in Application of Number, Communication, and Information Technology, and the National Diploma in Business (Level 2).
 The Piggott School's participates in the Cisco Networking Academy Programme and is one of the relatively few schools in the UK to offer this globally accepted professional course in networking.
 Pupils on this course have networked the computers in the school's IT suite and also those of the neighbouring primary school Robert Piggott Junior in Wargrave, Berkshire.

 The Piggott School's has pioneered a science buddy scheme, which was featured on Teachernet.
 The scheme involved around 30 pupils from the top three sets in Year 11 helping the younger children in Year 7 to conduct experiments and investigations in a lunchtime club.